Tanner253/DotNetMotors/README.md

 ***[Add screenshots of your application in action]***
 ![Image 1](/assets/diagram.JPG)
 ![Image 1](/assets/diagram2.0.JPG)
+InterFace : is a class that only contains references to methods and properties that are to be defined when they are used. this is like a contract. this allows for better program maintainability.

+Inerfaces im using : IsCool and HasBow.
+Only boats would have bows, and a boat and a car can be cool, but not all boats are cool.
+These types of flexability allow for dynamic and precise programing.
 ##### Application Start
 ![Image 1](https://via.placeholder.com/750x500)
 ##### Using the Application